 Saiyr, other than rendered as satyr, is also translated as 'hairy' (Genesis 27:11, 23, etc.), 'goat' (Leviticus 4:24, 9:15, etc.), a 'kid' of the goats (Genesis 37:31, Leviticus 4:23, etc.) and even 'devils' (Leviticus 17:7) in other places in Scripture.

 But wild beasts of the desert shall lie there; and their houses shall be full of doleful creatures; and owls shall dwell there, and satyrs shall dance there (Isaiah 13:21, KJV).

-The only characteristics of Satyrs mentioned in Scripture is their ability to 'dance' (Isaiah 13:21) and cry out (34:14).
+The only characteristics of this animal mentioned in Scripture is their ability to dance (Isaiah 13:21) and cry out (34:14).
 Some Biblical commentaries, based on the use of saiyr in other parts of God's word, believe these two verses refer either to mythological beasts or to wild or shaggy goats.

-Devils and the fall of Babylon
+Devils and Babylon

 John Gill's Exposition of the Entire Bible explains Revelation 18:2 as 'Babylon the Great' becoming "the habitation of devils; as old Babylon was of satyrs, Isaiah 13:21 demons, which appeared in a hairy form, like goats."
 Albert Barnes Notes on the Bible states that this verse in Revelation is "in allusion to the common opinion that the demons inhabited abandoned cities, old ruins, and deserts . . .
 The language here is taken from the description of Babylon in Isaiah 13:20 - 22."